YumYummity/Guilded-Bot-Template/README.md

 # Guilded Bot Template
 This is a Guilded bot template for Python.

+> [!NOTE]
+> If you are here for the provided example code, please see [Examples](https://github.com/YumYummity/Guilded-Bot-Template/wiki/Examples)
+>
+> Current Examples:
+> - Command: Starting a User Info
+> - Function: Fetching Channels from a Server

 There is a good template here for `guilded.js` users: https://github.com/Rednexie/guilded-template

 This template includes: